zhuorantan/TelegramGPT/README.md

 ### Commands

 - `/new`: Manually start a new conversation
 - `/history`: Show a list of all previous conversations.
-Tap the command at the beginning of each line to resume a specific conversation.
+Tap the command at the beginning of each line to resume a specific conversation
 - `/retry`: Regenerate response for last message
 - `/mode`: Change current mode and manage modes
+- `/say`: Read out a message sent by the bot